Who are we?

 How will it work?

 You can self-refer to us by calling 01952 457415, where someone will take all your details.
-We will then invite you to an initial assessment, which will be face-to-face or via telephone.
+If you prefer, you can fill in our online referral form here.
+We will then invite you to an initial assessment, which will usually be by telephone.

 At your assessment we will ask you to fill out some questionnaires, discuss your confidentiality and find out how your condition is affecting you.
 We will then explain the type of treatment we can offer, and what we can do to help you.